fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 not be possible to get.

 ## How long does it typically take to advance from junior to senior roles?

+The industry has a lot of varying opinions on what it means to be a senior.
+The range that is most common is between 4 - 8 years of work experience.

+It is important to know that the title senior is just an indicator and you can find that in one company they call you senior but in another they think differently.
+Managers differ in opinion on this topic so don't overthink it too much and be very careful when someone claims to know what being a senior means.
+No one will be able to tell you a version that the industry can agree on fully.

 ## What Are Your Thoughts on Bootcamp Graduates?
 ## What steps should developers take after being laid off, and how can they successfully reenter the job market?
 ## Would You Accept a Position That Down-Levels Your Role?